Spondylosis Disability

 Step 3: Pull Together Key Medical Documents That Support Your Spondylosis Disability Claim

 Next, you’ll want to visit your pharmacy.
-Ask the pharmacist to print out a list of every prescription you got refilled in the last year.
-(Any drug store should provide this information to you free of charge.)
-The SSA wants to see your medication dosages, frequency, cost and side effects.
-If you stopped taking a specific medication or switched drugs in the past year, explain why.
+Ask the pharmacist to print out a list of every prescription you filled in the last year.
+(Any drug store should provide this to you free of charge.)
+The SSA wants to see your medication dosages, how often you take each one, cost, and side effects.
+If you stopped taking a specific medication or changed drugs in the past year, explain why.
 Maybe your doctor put you on a time-release pain medication to control your spondylosis symptoms, for example.
-Other medical evidence that best supports your spondylosis disability claim may include:
+Other medical evidence that best supports your SSD claim may include:

-• Records/receipts showing how often you require steroid injections, massage therapy, acupuncture or chiropractor adjustments to manage your symptoms
+• Records/receipts showing how often you require steroid shots, massage therapy, acupuncture, or chiropractor visits to manage your symptoms.

-Having a lawyer file your disability claim makes the SSA nearly 3x more likely to award you SSD benefits.
-People who apply with legal assistance through our website typically receive $12,000 in lump-sum backpay as well as monthly benefits.
-Those who apply on their own without legal assistance often wait up to two years for their first disability payment.
+Having a lawyer file your SSD claim makes the SSA nearly 3x more likely to award you SSD benefits.
+People who apply with legal assistance through our website usually get at least $13,800 in back pay as well as monthly benefits.
+Those who apply on their own without legal assistance often wait up to two years for their first SSD payment.

 Think you can’t afford a lawyer?
-Every Social Security attorney in our network offers free, no-obligation phone calls to answer all your claim questions.
-We can match you with an experienced, local lawyer who’ll call you within one business day.
-This free phone call can make all the difference in helping you get disability benefits the first time you apply.
-If the SSA doesn’t approve your claim, you pay $0 for legal assistance.
-And if you do win, you’ll only pay a small, one-time fee.
+Every Social Security attorney in our network offers free phone calls to answer all your claim questions.
+We can match you with an experienced, local lawyer who’ll call you right away.
+This free phone call can make all the difference in helping you get benefits the first time you apply.
+If the SSA doesn’t approve your claim, then you pay $0 for legal assistance.
+And if you do win, then you’ll only pay one small fee.

 Get Your Free Benefits Evaluation